guosheng/guosheng.github.io/index.md

 If you are interested, please email me with your CV for enquiries.

 ## Awards
-Google PhD fellowship, Australia, 2014, [Link](http://google-au.blogspot.com.au/2014/06/two-australians-selected-for-google-phd.html) or [Link](http://googleresearch.blogspot.com.au/2014/06/2014-google-phd-fellowships-supporting.html).
+1. Google PhD fellowship, Australia, 2014, [Link](http://google-au.blogspot.com.au/2014/06/two-australians-selected-for-google-phd.html) or [Link](http://googleresearch.blogspot.com.au/2014/06/2014-google-phd-fellowships-supporting.html).
+2. Dean's Commendation for Doctoral Thesis Excellence, The University of Adelaide, 2014

 ## Teaching
 1. Introduction to Statistical Machine Learning (COMP SCI 4401/7401), Semester 2, 2015, University of Adelaide (Guest lecturer)